 Although not an ‘error’, the small number of Aboriginal and Torres Strait Islander people recorded in data sets can make time series analysis difficult.
 Outcomes measured with small numbers can be volatile, as a change of only a few people can affect the results substantially.
 For results derived using small numbers, year-on-year movements in the results should be interpreted with caution.
 Variability bands (see above) have been provided for some indicators to provide a measure of this ‘natural’ volatility.

-Data providers (such as the ABS and the AIHW) provide quality statements for their collections to aid data analysis, and where available, links are included in the data specifications for each of the socioeconomic targets on the Dashboard.
+Data providers (such as the ABS and the AIHW) provide quality statements and/or explanatory notes for their collections to aid data analysis, and where available, links are included in the data specifications for each of the socioeconomic targets on the Dashboard.